Dev-Sites/pixijs/Core-Team.md

 ## Active Members

-The Core Team is comprised of a handful of dedicated individuals who volunteer their time to make Pixi.js better.
-None of the Core Team is paid directly to develop Pixi.js, but for many members it is closely related with their professional day-jobs.
+The Core Team is comprised of a handful of dedicated individuals who volunteer their time to make PixiJS better.
+None of the Core Team is paid directly to develop PixiJS, but for many members it is closely related with their professional day-jobs.

 | Name                  | Role              | Country   | Github                                                | Twitter                                                   |
 |:---------------------:|:-----------------:|:---------:|:-----------------------------------------------------:|:---------------------------------------------------------:|